Message Bus¶

 Introduction¶

-The Message Bus decouples the sender of a request from the handler that processes it.
-Instead of calling a handler directly, you pass a request object to the message bus, which looks up the correct handler and dispatches it through a pipeline of cross-cutting behaviors.
+The Message Bus decouples the sender of a message from the handler that processes it.
+Instead of calling a handler directly, you pass a message object to the bus, which looks up the correct handler and dispatches it through a pipeline of cross-cutting behaviors.

 graph LR